robLittiere/magrit/CONTRIBUTING.md

 ### Contributing to the deployement recipes

-Deployement recipes are located in the `misc` folder.
+Deployment recipes are located in the `misc` folder.
-In `misc/Docker` you will find the two dockerfiles (one for `nginx` and the other for the `Magrit` app) used to create and run the Magrit instance available on [our server] (http://magrit.cnrs.fr).
+In `misc/Docker` you will find the two docker-compose recipes (with and without HTTPS support) used to create and run the Magrit instance available on [our server] (http://magrit.cnrs.fr).
 In `misc/dockerfiles` you will find the dockerfile used for the automated build on [Docker Hub](https://hub.docker.com/r/magrit/magrit/).